antoniobrms/Fractal-Generation-Aplication-Python/README.md

 - The saved fractal images will be in `.png` format with a resolution of 1600x1600 pixels for Julia Set and Mandelbrot fractals, and 800x800 pixels for Phoenix fractals.
 - The executable version is only available for macOS.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 ```

-Let me know if you'd like to adjust any part of the manual or description!